blenderous/blenderous.github.io/cv.md

 into making the concept made by the designers into something that can be seen and interacted with on the screen.

+I also enjoy making applications using Javascript frameworks like Angular or libraries like React.

 My ideal working environment is where the doors for conversations are always open and ideas are constantly exchanged.